onivim/oni/PLAN.md

-- Add support for reason files (.re, .rei) - currently they are not recognized by Vim
 - Fix argument passing to language server
 - Update README with support instructions

+- Investigate why JS types aren't being resolved (like "Js.Promise.resolve") - is this a general issue for

 - Possibilities for visualizing typings?
+The typing resolution in VSCode is very helpful, but intrusive.
+I wonder if there is another UX that would be helpful here.

 - Windows: Show error message
 - Linux: Need to test

 - Log issue for live evaluation
+	- Configurable "export" to use as live evaluation - ie, let live => ...
+- Log issue for playground